Brief Introduction about China National Silk Museum

 China National Silk Museum Qi-pao, the most representative of Chinese women's costumes

-China National Silk Museum 18th century Western Fashion
+China National Silk Museum 19th century Western Fashion

-China National Silk Museum Silk Restoration in Textile Conservation Gallery
+China National Silk Museum Silk Restoration at China National Silk Museum

 In-depth Knowledge about Chinese Silk History

 • The Prehistoric Era - the Origins of Sericulture.
-The excavated remnants of sericulture, discovered in archaeological sites along the Yellow River have shown concrete evidence that, as early as 5000 years ago, people living there have accomplished the domestication of the wild silkworm and the invention of tools for reeling, spinning and weaving of silk fivers after a long, slow and arduous process of experimentation and discovery.
+The excavated remnants of sericulture discovered in archaeological sites along the Yellow River have shown concrete evidence that, as early as 5000 years ago, people living there had accomplished the domestication of the wild silkworm and the invention of tools for reeling, spinning and weaving of silk fivers after a long, slow and arduous process of experimentation and discovery.

-• The Period of Wei, Jin and Southern and Northern Dynasties - A Turn of the Silk Road.
-During this time, the China and Japan had frequent interaction and Japanese came to Zhejiang and Jiangsu Provinces to purchase some silk and invite craftsmen to Japan to teach craftsmanship.
+• The Period of Wei, Jin, and Southern and Northern Dynasties - A Turn of the Silk Road.
+During this time, China and Japan had frequent interaction and the Japanese came to Zhejiang and Jiangsu Provinces to purchase some silk and invite craftsmen to Japan to teach craftsmanship.

-• The Period of Ming and Qing Dynasties – The Feudal Ritual.
-In the Ming Dynasty, men wore robes with round collars, right opening and wide sleeves.
+• The Period of the Ming and Qing Dynasties - The Feudal Ritual.
+In the Ming Dynasty, men wore robes with round collars, right openings and wide sleeves.
 In the Qing Dynasty, men wore short “Mandarin” jackets over long robes, and Manchu women wore qifu robes and some long enough to reach the ground.
 During the Ming and Qing Dynasties, Han Chinese women continued to wear traditional tops and skirts.
 During these periods, not only clothing, but even articles used in daily life by aristocrats and commoners alike were decorated with patterns and motifs signifying good fortune, happiness, longevity, large families and other auspicious concepts.
-This customs embodies the desire for a healthy and happy life, a key element of traditional culture in ancient China.
+These customs embody the desire for a healthy and happy life, a key element of traditional culture in ancient China.

 China National Silk Museum Silk Blouse in Taffeta with Tie Dye Pattern (L72cm, W192cm, Northern Dynasties.
 386-581 A.D)